Iman-7/8-bit-signed-sequential-multiplier-divider/README.md

 #### How to build and use the code

 To build the code: you will simply download this GitHub repo and run it using Vivado.
+Or if you already have an opened Vivado project, all you need then is to copy the constraints, simulation, and source files into your project.

 To test the code: First, use the toggle switches of the FPGA to input two 8 bit signed values.
 Then, press on the key ’n’ if you wish to perform multiplication and the key ‘o’ if you wish to perform division.